AIRLINES | AIR TRAVEL | AIRPORTS

-Increasingly, it is possible to fly to and from, or within Germany on low-fare airlines (Billigflieger) like Air Berlin, easyJet, Ryanair, and others.
-Standard airlines such as American, Delta and United (with partner Lufthansa) also fly to Frankfurt and other German and other European cities.
+Increasingly, it is possible to fly to and from, or within Germany on low-fare airlines (Billigflieger) like easyJet, Ryanair, and others.
+Major airlines such as American, Delta and United (with partner Lufthansa) also fly to Frankfurt and other German and other European cities.
 The former German charter airlines, Condor and LTU (now Air Berlin), now offer low-cost scheduled flights to Germany from the US and Canada.
-Condor flies out of Anchorage, Calgary, Halifax, Ft.
+Condor (now part of Thomas Cook Airlines) flies out of Anchorage, Calgary, Halifax, Ft.
 Lauderdale, Las Vegas, Seattle, Vancouver, and other cities — with the advantage of reasonable one-way fares if you need that.
+Some of these North American destinations are seasonal.

-Most international passengers flying to or from Germany travel via Frankfurt am Main, one of Europe’s biggest airports, but Munich and Düsseldorf are also popular German international hubs (Drehscheiben).
-As a frequent traveler to Berlin, I am looking forward to the projected opening of Berlin’s new Willy Brandt International Airport in 2012, now under construction next to the former East German Schönefeld Airport.
+Most international passengers flying to or from Germany travel via Frankfurt am Main (FRA), one of Europe’s biggest airports, but Munich (MUC) and Düsseldorf (DUS) are also popular German international hubs (Drehscheiben).
+As a frequent traveler to Berlin, I am looking forward to the opening of Berlin’s new Willy Brandt International Airport (BER), still under construction next to the former East German Schönefeld Airport.
+Unfortunately, the date for BER’s grand opening has been changed at least twice since it failed to open on June 3, 2011 as originally scheduled.
+(We’re still waiting in 2016!
+The good news: The empty airport has become a popular filming location.)

 Berlin (TXL, SXF and BER)